-4. Bumble: Best gay dating app for relationships
+4. Bumble: Best for LGBTQ+ relationships

 Hear us out on this one: Chappy used to live here - it was the relationship-focused alternative to Grindr for gay men, and it came with 24/7 community monitoring that ensured all members felt safe when connecting with other men.
 This is because it was backed by Bumble, which clearly liked the app so much they decided to join forces.
 What this means is you'll find plenty of gay men and women on Bumble, with the same relationship-focused culture users loved.